Caring for the Environment

 The graphs below demonstrate the reductions in energy use we have achieved at Silsden since 2015.

-The reduction in electricity purchased is due to the installation of the solar panels in late 2015.
-You can see in each year we have generated more than was predicted with 2022 being the best year to date.
-Covid and its impact on activities in church has obviously affected usage in the last 3 years and 2022 has remained at the lower level probably because we have changed all the lighting to LED, and we are also being more aware of when items are switched on.
+Covid and its impact on activities in church has obviously affected usage in 2020 and 2021 but 2022 and 2023 has remained at the lower level probably because we have changed all the lighting to LED, and we are also being more aware of when items are switched off.
+This represented a further saving of 36%.

 Financially the feed in tariff from the government plus the saving in electricity over the last 7 years will cover the cost of the investment of £17,000 in the solar panels.
 The feed in tariff continues for a further 13 years with a potential income of £20,000.

-Recycling bins for Bras, Stamps, Knitting wool and candle wax
+Recycling bins for Bras, Stamps, Knitting wool and candle wax.
+(Unfortunately we are unable to take Blister Packs) and a collection basket for

 The Keighley Salvation Army Foodbank